Swimming Against the Tide

 Once the most culturally and economically important fish to the East Coast, American Shad have been called America’s “Founding Fish.”
 This species thrived in Virginia’s freshwater rivers and have been an essential species to Indigenous Peoples and generations of Virginians.

-Today, however, nearly two generations have grown up without a relationship to American Shad in the James.
-While American Shad are still present in other Virginia Rivers, since 2021, they have become all but extinct in the James River.
+Today, however, nearly two generations have grown up after the American Shad fishery was shut down in Virginia.
+While American Shad are still present in other Virginia Rivers, since 2021, they have scored a zero on JRA’s State of the James report.

 But the story doesn’t stop with shad.
-Other important migratory fish species, such as striped bass or “rockfish,” are facing similar declines in the James.
+Other important migratory fish species, such as river herring, Atlantic sturgeon and striped bass or “rockfish,” are facing similar declines in the James and the Chesapeake Bay.

 As we work to understand the underlying conditions that are causing these declines, the James River Association is fighting to protect the future of these migratory fish.